-Proposed Finding: Conditions of approval are included requiring compliance with the above hours of operation and limits imposed by the proposed Program to Achieve.
-The Applicant proposes the following conditions:
+Finding: Conditions of approval are included requiring compliance with the above hours of operation and limits imposed by the proposed Program to Achieve.
+The Applicant agreed to the following conditions:

-The Applicant shall operate the mine no more than 90 days (cumulative) in a calendar year.
+Operations shall not exceed 300 total days in a calendar year.
+All mining operations other than loading and transporting materials off-site shall take place no more than 90 days (cumulative) in a calendar year.
 The calendar year will begin upon the Applicant's receipt of a DOGAMI operating and reclamation permit.
 Operations shall include excavation, processing and transporting materials off-site.
-The Applicant shall provide an annual report to the Planning Commission (staff recommends Community Development Department instead of Planning Commission) regarding the number of days of operation.
+The Applicant shall provide an annual report to the Planning Department regarding the number of days of operations.
 The first report will be due one year from the effective date of the DOGAMI operating and reclamation permit.